-Unlike The Claw, which features relatively conventional, restrictive over-the-shoulder restraints, Unknown 'Mi3' Attraction will feature Intamin's newer, open retraints that use only a simple lap bar to hold riders in.
+Unlike The Claw, which features relatively conventional, restrictive over-the-shoulder restraints, Goliath will feature Intamin's newer, open retraints that use only a simple lap bar to hold riders in.
 It'll mean more freedom to make the height, forces and speed all the more thrilling.

 The ride shares many stats with The Claw.
 It will be 15 metres tall, swing to angles of 120º and reach speeds of 64km/hr.

 Its name and theme are yet to be announced, though current artwork and teasers follow in the footsteps of Kraken and Abyss and give a decidedly supernatural, mythological impression.
 It is strikingly similar in tone to Loke at Sweden's Liseberg which opened earlier this year.

 Loke at Liseberg is a larger version of the same ride.
 Unlike Adventure World's 15m structure with a total swing height of about 27m, Loke stands at 27m with a total swing height of 42m.